-Natural capital is the renewable and nonrenewable environmental resources, used by our businesses for the production of goods or the provision of services.
+Natural capital comprises of the renewable and non-renewable environmental resources, used by our businesses for the production of goods or the provision of services.
 It includes water, land and location (beachfronts and other natural landscapes).

 HOW DO WE CREATE VALUE TOGETHER?